*Disclosure: This post may contain affiliate links Please read my disclaimer for more information.*

 “RED!” he screams, and on his feet they go.

 Choices, choices.
 This way I can guarantee that I won’t get no as an answer, he feels in control, and he is doing what I need him to do so we can get going.
-WIN!
-WIN!
-WIN!
+It is a win-win situation.

 I do the same with clothes, food, jacket, snacks, fruit, toys……works like magic.